Intercollegiate Surgical Curriculum Programme (ISCP)

 - Current audit “assessment of audit” WBA

 ISCP ARCP Additional evidence dependent on seniority (suggested progress)

 This is the suggested 5-year schedule for accumulation of evidence for CCT.
-Some flexibility should be allowed given the nature of some of these goals, but the rate of attainment should be maintaied otherwise in an adverse outcome at ARCP may result.
+Some flexibility should be allowed given the nature of some of these goals, but the rate of attainment should be maintained otherwise an adverse outcome at ARCP may result.